Health Benefits of Touch Me Not Plant – A Chui Mui & Lajwanti Plant In Hindi

 There are several theories given behind the sensation of touch me not plant.
 It is believed that the potassium drifts from the motor neuron to the intercellular spaces after a stimulant of Mimosa.

-The researchers suggested that potassium may be an osmotic agent who may be responsible for the decreased turgor pressure causing seismonastic in Pulvinar during reaction.
+The researchers suggested that potassium may be an osmotic agent who may be responsible for the decreased turgor pressure causing seismonastic in Pulvinar during the reaction.

 It was also found that the outflow of the potassium in pulvinar in Mimosa cell’s increases substantially during seismonastic response thereby increasing potassium levels in the external solution and decrease in potential was also discovered.